zzmp/mousetrap/README.md

 - You are not limited to ``keydown`` events (You can specify ``keypress``, ``keydown``, or ``keyup`` or let Mousetrap choose for you).
 - You can bind key events directly to special keys such as ``?`` or ``*`` without having to specify ``shift+/`` or ``shift+8`` which are not consistent across all keyboards
 - It works with international keyboard layouts
-- You can bind Gmail like key sequences in addition to regular keys and key combinations
+- You can bind Gmail-like key sequences in addition to regular keys and key combinations
 - You can programatically trigger key events with the ``trigger()`` method
 - It works with the numeric keypad on your keyboard
 - The code is well documented/commented